SalishSeaCast/FVCOM-Cmd/docs/development.rst

 Getting the Code
 ================

-Clone the :ref:`tools-repo` code and documentation `repository`_ from Bitbucket with:
+Clone the code and documentation `repository`_ from Bitbucket with:

 .. _repository: https://bitbucket.org/salishsea/nemo-cmd/